 Wand used to be a garage-psych band with a heavy, lo-fi fuzz style in the vein of Ty Segall.
 But for their latest release, Laughing Matter, they went full-on psychedelic rock.
 They adopted a sound that could be Radiohead in another universe, but with much more spaced-out psychedelia, fuzzy guitars, and mind-bending riffs.

-Overall I was very happy with this album.
+Overall I was very happy with Laughing Matter.
 It’s easily among my favorite few for the year, and that’s with some heavy competition.
 They’re bound to soon become a bigger name in the American psych-rock scene.
 Given Wand’s growth from their older work to this one, I’m very excited to see where they’ll go next.

 Try: 1, 2, 5, 6, 8, 9, 11, 13.